-- Domestic Commercial Banks-licensed by the MOF to undertake the traditional business of commercial banking practice. - Finance Companies and Credit Foncier Companies-companies that make loans, usually at higher interest rates and shorter repayment periods than bank loans. - Foreign Commercial Banks-with similar privileges as domestic commercial banks with certain additional requirements and restrictions (e.g., branching). - Representative Offices of Foreign Commercial Banks-licensed by the MOF to undertake certain business on behalf of a head office overseas (e.g., contact and coordination work, research and data collection, report of business movement in Thailand to head office or other affiliated companies). - Securities Companies-companies that engage in securities brokerage, dealing, or underwriting; investment advisory services; and mutual or private fund management. - Special Financial Institutions (SFIs)-six banks with special mandates (Bank of Agriculture and Agricultural Cooperatives, Export-Import Bank of Thailand, Government Housing Bank, Government Savings Bank, Islamic Bank of Thailand, and Small and Medium Enterprise Development Bank of Thailand); and two Quasi-Governmental Financial Institutions (Secondary Mortgage Corporation and Thai Credit Guarantee Corporation).
+- Domestic Commercial Banks-licensed by the MOF to undertake the traditional business of commercial banking practice. - Finance Companies and Credit Foncier Companies-companies that make loans, usually at higher interest rates and shorter repayment periods than bank loans. - Foreign Commercial Banks-with similar privileges as domestic commercial banks with certain additional requirements and restrictions (e.g., branching). - Representative Offices of Foreign Commercial Banks-licensed by the MOF to undertake certain business on behalf of a head office overseas (e.g., contact and coordination work, research and data collection, report of business movement in Thailand to head office or other affiliated companies). - Securities Companies-companies that engage in securities brokerage, dealing, or underwriting; investment advisory services; mutual or private fund management; and other businesses relating to securities as specified by the MOF upon the recommendation of the Securities and Exchange Commission of Thailand (including securities borrowing and lending, securities financing, inter-dealer brokerage, and venture capital fund management). - Special Financial Institutions (SFIs)-six banks with special mandates (Bank of Agriculture and Agricultural Cooperatives, Export-Import Bank of Thailand, Government Housing Bank, Government Savings Bank, Islamic Bank of Thailand, and Small and Medium Enterprise Development Bank of Thailand); and two Quasi-Governmental Financial Institutions (Secondary Mortgage Corporation and Thai Credit Guarantee Corporation).